 - a.
 Case number assigned.
 The Accela record number is the case number. - b.
 Check for Completeness.
 Staff will ensure that the application is complete, and a signature sheet signed by the appropriate parties has been uploaded. - c.
 Fee Invoiced.
 Staff will invoice the application in Accela.
 An email will be generated and sent to the applicant with instructions for paying the fee. - d.
-Schedule the Case.
-Once payment is received the case will be scheduled for a hearing date. - e.
-Sign Notification.
+Schedule the Case (if applicable).
+Once payment is received the case will be

+- scheduled for a hearing date. - e.
+Sign Notification (if applicable).
 Staff will visit the site and post a sign on the property with the case number and UDO staff contact information per state statutory requirements.
 Staff will also take photographs for use at the hearing. - f.
 Adjacent Property Owner Notification.
-The clerk will prepare and mail hearing notices to adjoining property owners, the applicant, and agent per state statutory requirements. - g.
-Packets Sent to Board Members.
-Meeting agendas and application packets are mailed to Board of Adjustment members approximately 10 days prior to the hearing date. - h.
-Staff Report.
-Staff will prepare a staff report and make a recommendation (variances and appeals) or decision (administrative deviations, variance extensions) on the request. - Evidentiary Public Hearing.
-A public hearing is held for all cases that require Board of Adjustment action.
+The clerk will prepare and mail hearing notices to adjoining property owners, the applicant, and agent per state statutory requirements (if applicable).
+For Administrative Adjustments, UDO Administration staff will send notice letters to affected abutting property owners per Article 37.4 if applicable. - g.
+Packets Sent to Board Members (if applicable).
+Meeting agendas and application packets are mailed to the applicable Board members approximately 10 days prior to the hearing date. - h.
+Staff Report (if applicable).
+Staff will prepare a staff report and make a recommendation (alternative compliance review, variances and appeals) to the applicable Board on the request. - i.
+Evidentiary Public Hearing (if applicable).
+A public hearing is held for all cases that require Board action.
 Meeting dates and times are outlined in the Schedule of Meetings and Submission Deadlines included in this packet. - j.
-Board of Adjustment Decision.
-The Board of Adjustment will deliberate and render a decision on the application.
+Board Decision (if applicable).
+The applicable Board will deliberate and render a decision on the application. - k.
+Decision Letter.
+The UDO Administration staff issue a decision letter for administrative adjustments after review is completed.
+For variances, appeals and alternative compliance, staff will send a Board decision letter to the applicant, please allow 2 weeks after the hearing date for completion.